PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

         Device Management creates the jobs and marks its status as **Pending**.

-        After the technician downloads the workflow, you can no longer edit it. (???job or workflow?)
+        After the technician downloads the workflow, you can no longer edit it.

         You can only delete the workflow when it is in this state.
 A workflow that has been downloaded can only be marked as deleted and remains visible in the system. (???)